Wide Web was

 Harbor, on Saturday, the twenty-fifth day of March.'

-On that day Kennedy stood on the gallows, and a hood was
+On that day Kennedy stood on the gallows, and a

 placed over his head.
 He began singing: 'Trust to luck/trust to